Closings and Delays

 School Closing and/or Delay Information

 On occasion, weather conditions or other unexpected circumstances may make it necessary for school to be delayed or cancelled.
 The safety of our students is always paramount in this decision-making process.
 NASD has developed a layered approach to disseminating closing/cancellation/delay information.
 SchoolMessenger, a web-based telephone notification system, is the primary vehicle used for the communication of weather-related cancellation or delay information, as well as other emergency or crisis-related messages.
 Parents are responsible for ensuring that their information is correctly registered in this system.
-Information is also posted on the District website, submitted to the three local television stations, and displayed on NATV Cable.
+Information is also posted on the District website, and submitted to the three local television stations.
 Detailed information about these communications and how the decision is made to delay, close or cancel school can be found on the NASD website.

 Deciding to Close or Delay